penpot/penpot-plugins-samples/README.md

 If you have suggestions for examples or use cases that you would like us to include in the repository, you can write to us at <a href="mailto:info@penpot.app">info@penpot.app</a> or open an issue in <a href="https://github.com/penpot/penpot-plugins-samples/issues">this repository</a> with the tag `enhancement` describing your needs and if it's possible, including an example.

+If you spot a problem with an example and it's not working right, you can open an issue with the tag `bug`.

 ## Useful links ##
 * <a target="_blank" href="https://github.com/penpot/penpot-plugin-starter-template">Plugin Starter Template with plain Typescript</a><br>
 * <a target="_blank" href="https://github.com/penpot/plugin-examples">Plugin Starter Template using a framework</a><br>